psaikko/LMHS/README.md

-# LMHS : An implicit hitting set MaxSAT Solver
+# LMHS : A weighted partial MaxSAT Solver

-LMHS uses a hybrid SAT-IP approach to solve MaxSAT problem instances in WCNF format.
+LMHS uses a hybrid SAT-IP implicit hitting set approach to solve MaxSAT problem instances in WCNF format.
 Benchmark instances can be downloaded from the [MaxSAT Evaluation website](http://mse17.cs.helsinki.fi/) LMHS uses MiniSat as its underlying SAT solver and MaxPre as its preprocessor.

 An IP solver must be separately installed to use LMHS.
 Currently only IBM CPLEX is supported without modification to the source code.
 A free academic license for CPLEX can be obtained through the IBM Academic Initiative.
-LMHS has been tested with CPLEX 12.7
+LMHS has been tested with CPLEX 12.5 - 12.7

 Run the configure.py script before compiling LMHS to set the necessary IP solver filepaths.